PrefectHQ/prefect/docs/tutorials/projects.md

 - setting the `EXTRA_PIP_PACKAGES` environment variable or using another hook to install the dependencies at runtime
 - building a custom Docker image with the dependencies baked in

-In this tutorial we will focus on building a custom Docker image.
+In this tutorial, we will focus on building a custom Docker image.
 First, we need to configure a `build` step within our `prefect.yaml` file as follows (Note: if starting from scratch we could use the `docker-git` recipe):

 ```yaml
 # partial contents of prefect.yaml